Letting us know about a death

 Helpful things to know

-• Probate is the legal process, which says who can deal with the money, property and possessions of the person who has passed – also known as the estate.
+• Probate is the legal process that decides who can manage the money, property, and belongings of someone who has died – also known as the estate.

-The person who applies to legally administer the estate is often called the personal representative.
+The person who applies to manage the estate legally is often called the personal representative.

 • The grant of probate is the legal document issued by the Probate Registry.
 We may not need to see this; it will depend on the products and services held with us.